 About the u3a

 The University of the Third Age started in France in 1972; ten years later the first u3as were established in the UK.
 The number of groups have risen steadily over the years, to currently over 1,000.
 Group membership numbers vary from 20 to over 3000.

-The term “university” is used in its original sense, a group of people coming together to share their love of learning and the only qualification to join the U3A is to be retired or semi retired.
+The term “university” is used in its non academic original sense, a group of people coming together to share their love of learning and the only qualification to join the u3a is to be retired, semi retired or not working.
 It has a set of core principles.

-Each U3A group is self financing and set their own annual fee.
-Our annual fee for the first year is £25.00, this will be reviewed at the end of our financial year and hopefully reduced slightly.
-It includes a capitation fee of £3.50 which is paid to the National Office, to cover Insurance and overheads, and £2.40 for a quarterly magazine.
+Each u3a is self financing and sets their own annual fee.
+Our annual fee is £15 in April 2021.
+It includes a capitation fee of £3.50 which is paid to the National Office, to cover Insurance and overheads, and £3.10 for a quarterly magazine ‘Third Age Matters’.
 The National Office also provides advice on starting new interest groups, as well as guidance and information on many group subjects.

 Apart from the various interest group meetings, each u3a holds a monthly meeting for the whole membership and pop up chats from members.
 At these meetings, which are held using Zoom, but will post Covid move back to the community centre.
 We are currently offering these meetings online via Zoom and a catchup is occasionaly available via YouTube.